 That aging is an inevitable process is written in human chromosomes:

 The human being has 46 chromosomes, and their terminal part is called telomere, from the Greek "Tèlos" (end), and "Mèros" (part).

-On the other hand, the great biologist Alexey Olovnikov, in 1971 decided to call them telomeres since they represent the final part of the chromosomes.
+Incidentally, the great biologist Alexey Olovnikov, in 1971 he decided to call them telomeres as they represent the final part of the chromosomes.

 Basically the telomeres "hood" the chromosomes, just like the plastic cylinders hood the shoelaces, to prevent them from fraying.